 Becka Rahn teaches a Spoonflower Master Class.

-Spoonflower is a print-on-demand service that allows you to create your own design, upload it, and print it on fabric, wallpaper, and gift wrap.
+Spoonflower is a print-on-demand service that allows you to create your own design, upload it, and print it on fabric and wallpaper.
 They offer more than 20 different bases you can choose to print on: fabrics including cottons, swimsuit lycra, denim, minky, and velvet; traditional or removable peel-and-stick wallpapers; and glossy, heavy-weight wrapping paper.

 You might be reading this and thinking to yourself: I don’t do anything with fabric or home decor.
 But you don’t have to know how to sew to fall in love with designing fabric & wallpaper.
 Spoonflower has a “Marketplace” of thousands of designs that are created by designers all over the world and are available for anyone to purchase by the swatch or by the yard.